x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

-## What if I want to block basic auth now?
+## What if I want to block Basic authentication now?

 Here’s a table summarizing the options for proactively disabling basic authentication